How to Create a Social Media Content Calendar and Stay Organized

 The following is an example of a posting frequency schedule based on HubSpot’s 2022 state of marketing report.

-Note: The social media audit you conducted in the first step should inform you when your target audience is most active on each social media channel.
-Don’t just decide to post randomly when your target audience is not online.
-Post when they’re available to interact with your content for better performance.
+The social media audit you conducted in the first step should inform you when your target audience is most active on each channel — so they can interact with your content for better performance.

 7. Invite Feedback